kubernetes/website/content/en/blog/_posts/0000-00-00-kube-proxy-non-privileged.md

 unprivileged.

 The problem is to know *what* to setup.
-Until now the only option has been to read the source, but with `--init-only` the setup is done *exactly* as on a normal start, and then `kube-proxy` exits.
+Until now the only option has been to read the source to see what changes `kube-proxy` would have made, but with `--init-only` you can have `kube-proxy` itself do the setup *exactly* as on a normal start, and then exit.

 ## Initializing kube-proxy in an init container